Best museums in Porto

 Military Museum of Porto

 Ever since I was a little girl I remember seeing my dad watching the History Channel, devouring a staggering number of programs devoted to wars and faraway battles.
-I grew up surrounded by miniatures of World War II aircraft, certain that I can ask my dad any question about war history that the answer will follow promptly.
+I grew up surrounded by miniatures of World War II aircraft, certain that I could ask my dad any question about war history that the answer will follow promptly.
 That is why I think of him when writing about the Military Museum of Porto.

-I also like the ground floor collections, dedicated to key moments of Portuguese military history, such as the siege of Porto (1832 – 1834) and the tumultuous attempts to establish the republic, were more inspiring – but then again I am Portuguese and, as my father, in love with military history 🙂
+On the first floor there is a vast collection of miniatures of soldiers from various countries and from different historical periods, from the United States War on the various English bodies in the First World War.
+I also enjoyed the ground floor collections, dedicated to key moments of Portuguese military history, such as the siege of Porto (1832 – 1834) and the tumultuous attempts to establish the republic, were more inspiring – but then again I am Portuguese and, as my father, in love with military history 🙂

+Local Tip: You can visit this museum for free every Sunday morning (from 10h to 12h30).
 Afterwards, go to Confeitaria Chicana and enjoy their fabulous croissant!

 Tram Museum of Porto